Scholastic Inc. | ISBN 9781338665147 Paperback

-The gripping story of a Ukrainian girl who was kidnapped as a child to be raised by a Nazi family — now in hardcover!
+The gripping story of a Ukrainian girl who was kidnapped as a child to be raised by a Nazi family.

-This was previously published, and is currently available in paperback, under the title Stolen Child.
+This book was previously published under the title Stolen Child.

 Nadia is haunted by World War II.
 Her memories of the war are messy, coming back to her in pieces and flashes she can’t control.
 Though her adoptive mother says they are safe now, Nadia’s flashbacks keep coming.